thewaycrafter/M.A.S.-AI/docs/USER_MANUAL.md

 ### Accessing the Application
 1. Open your web browser
 2. Navigate to `http://localhost:3000`
-3. You'll see the Aegis AI homepage
+3. You'll see the M.A.S.
+AI homepage

 ### System Overview
-Aegis AI is an enterprise-grade AI-powered penetration testing platform that:
+M.A.S.
+AI is an enterprise-grade AI-powered penetration testing platform that:
 - Scans web applications for 200+ vulnerability types
 - Uses 7 AI agents + 10 specialized scanners
 - Provides real-time attack visualization